julielk/Tennis-club/README.md

 # Tennis-club
-The  Tennis club website for children adults who want to join a tennis club Users of the website will beable to find out about the coaching the club offers on the home page.
+The  Tennis club website for children adults who want to join a tennis club Users of the website will be able to find out about the coaching the club offers on the home page.
 The gallery page shows the coaching, tornaments and events.
-The contact page show meetting time  contact form .
-The website is targets all ages who want to play tennis .
+The contact page show opening time  contact form user enters first name last name phone and email.
+The websiteis targets all user's who want to play tennis .

 ![](  https://github.com/julielk/Tennis-club/blob/main/assets/documents/device3.PNG )